phi-go/pest-parser-book/src/examples/calculator.md

 expression, it will not make ambiguous what operators belong to the inner expression and which to the outer one.

 ### Unary minus
 We can currently only parse positive integers, eg `16` or `2342`.
-But we also want to do calculations with negative intergers.
+But we also want to do calculations with negative integers.
 To do this, we introduce the unary minus, so we can make `-4` and `-(8 + 15)`.
 We need the following change to grammar:
 ```pest